Chapter 53 BWV 192 Nun danket alle Gott

 However, the result lacks conviction.
 Invigorating though it is to hear a pair of Bachian horns rallying the troops, here they endanger the delicate instrumental texture.
 There are several places where the writing for wind and strings is in the lower or middle registers and this can be difficult to hear clearly against the ebullient horns.
 Besides, it is hard to see, apart from a contrasting colour of which there is already plenty, just what additional instruments can add to what is already a full and busy texture.

 Stylistically the movements are strongly suggestive of Bach′s instrumental works.
 Despite the lack of triplets and a minor-mode setting, the staccato chords of accompaniment in the wind bring to mind sections of the first movement of the triple concerto for harpsichord, flute and violin in Am.
 The last movement of C 192 is highly reminiscent of the closing gigue of the Third Orchestral Suite.
 There is little doubt, however, that these three movements were conceived as a cognate group because, as Dürr has pointed out (p 782/3) there are thematic inter-connections.
-The work is, as it stands, one of nine which Bach composed setting the chorale verses only with no inserted text.
-A list of these cantatas may be found at the end of the essay on C 97: vol 2 chapter 59.
+The work, as it stands, is one of nine which Bach composed setting the chorale verses with no inserted text.
+(A list of these cantatas may be found at the end of the essay on C 97: vol 2 chapter 59).